 A unique dining option is the "Sunday Supper" which is actually available every day.
 The meal is served family style and includes an antipasto, garlic bread and cavatelli; sausage and peppers; "Mom's Meatballs;" with Rapini cassata cake for dessert.

 Who wouldn't want some Michael Symon comfort food when at an airport.
-At Bar Symon at Pittsburg International and Washington Dulles International, you'll enjoy a tap house setting with such Symon creations as the award-winning Fat Doug Burger with coleslaw, pastrami, stadium mustard, and Swiss cheese.
+Bar Symon locations are in the Pittsburgh International Airport (PIT), Philadelphia International Airport (PHL), Washington Dulles International Airport (IAD), and Cleveland International Airport (CLE).
+While waiting for your flight, you'll enjoy a tap house setting with such Symon creations as the award-winning Fat Doug Burger with coleslaw, pastrami, stadium mustard, and Swiss cheese.
 Or delve into a pulled pork sandwich.

 Bar Symon is equipped with power outlets at every table and bar stool as well as flight status screens.

 Mabel’s BBQ is a Cleveland-style barbecue restaurant located in downtown Cleveland.
 Symon incorporates local ballpark mustard into the barbecue sauce, uses Eastern European spices and smokes the meat over local fruitwood.

 Mabel's has arched ceilings, industrial lighting and exposed brick which gives the restaurant a laid-back rustic feel.
 There are communal picnic tables which adds to the fun atmosphere.

 Diners enjoy brisket, kielbasa and Cleveland kraut and pickles, and pork ribs with Eastern European-inspired seasonal sides.